asfktz/autodll-webpack-plugin/README.md

 AutoDllPlugin will also rebuild your DLLs every time you install or remove a node module, or change the Plugin's configuration.

 The way that DLL works means that you have to load it somehow before your bundle loads.
-That's commonly done by including in the HTML another script tag before your own
+That's commonly done by including in the HTML another script tag before your own.

+And Because this is such a common task, AutoDllPlugin can do it for you (in conjunction with the HtmlPlugin), by setting `inject : true`

+The Plugin truly shines with Hot reloading

 ## Basic Usage: